-The initial form of communication with a student, student group, and/or student organization named in an incident report will be via phone and/or e-mail.
-Students will be contacted to schedule a hearing date and time.
+The initial form of communication with a student, student group, and/or student organization named in an incident report will be via e-mail.
 A hearing notification will be distributed to the student via e-mail, outlining the hearing date, time, as well as the charges brought against the student.
-In the event the student fails to respond to a call or e-mail, a hearing will be automatically scheduled and a notice of the hearing will be e-mailed to the student's JSU student e-mail account provided at least forty-eight (48) hour notice of the hearing.
-Therefore, students are strongly encouraged to routinely check their JSU student e-mail account for important communications (at least once per day is encouraged).
+The information will be distributed to the student's JSU student e-mail account and will be provided at least forty-eight (48) hours prior to the hearing.
+Therefore, students are strongly encouraged to routinely check their JSU student e-mail account, at least once a day, so that important information is not missed.